1981 Mercedes-Benz 380 SE

 Powerplants on the W126 S-Class included straight-6 and V8 engines.
 Most sales came from the diesel model in Europe and straight-six models in the United States, although the V8 models were praised by contemporary journalists.
 During the W126 mid-cycle update in 1986, both the straight-6 and V8 engines were upgraded in several models to different displacement levels (six-cylinder upgraded from 2.8 L to 3.0 L, eight-cylinder upgraded from 3.8 L to 4.2 L, and 5.0 L to 5.6 L).

 This Mercedes-Benz 380 SE Limousine was ordered by Mr Koeck from Roehrnbach, Germany.
 In the file we have the original order confirmation dated September 28, 1979.
 The car was ordered in Sonderlackierung “875 Mangogrün” with cloth upholstery in beige.
 Another expensive option was the Becker Europa radio.
 Exactly the combination the car is today.
 The car is in highly original, unrestored condition and drove a mere 72,380 KMs.

 With the car we have a great file of documentation, including original salesorder, invoice, service records and the books.
 The first owner kept the car until she was exported to The Netherlands back in 2009.
 At that moment the car had driven 56.790 KMs.
 Over the last 10 years the car was with 1 careful owner who added another 15.000 KMs to the car.
 The car runs, brakes and shifts very smooth.
 Currently registered in The Netherlands with a valid APK (like MOT/TUV/CT): the car is ready to be enjoyed.

-This car is now sold.
-This Mercedes-Benz 380 SE was for sale.
-The car was ready for inspection in our showroom, based in the Amsterdam Lake District.
+This Mercedes-Benz 380 SE is for sale.
+The car is ready for inspection in our showroom, based in the Amsterdam Lake District.
 Please don’t hesitate to contact us for further details.